 We should note that there are many smart home products that you can use with your iPhone that are not HomeKit compatible.
 You’ll just have to use the app for that product to control it–you won’t see those products in the Home app, can’t add it to automations and scenes, and likely can’t use it with Siri.

 What is the Home app?

 Initially, Apple left control of HomeKit-enabled devices to third party software developers.
-That turned out to be a bit of a mess, so iOS 10 brought us the Home app.
+That turned out to be a bit of a mess, so iOS 10 brought us the

 In the Home app you’ll view and manage your HomeKit-enabled devices.
 But more importantly, you’ll create “Rooms” where they all live, and then combine products into “scenes.”

 For example, you may make a scene called “Good Night” that, when you select it, turns off all your HomeKit-enabled lights, locks your HomeKit-enabled front door lock, and adjusts your thermostat to a cooler temperature.
-Think of Scenes as macros that set a group of smart home devices at once.
+Think of Scenes as macros that control a group of smart home devices at once.